 Later in the afternoon, we set off on a short hike into the renowned Sesriem Canyon of Namibia, to see the ancient sedimentary layers in this narrow gorge.

 Travelling further north we visit the lagoon in Walvis Bay on the coast of Namibia.
 Here we enjoy lunch and watch the birdlife, including the flocks of flamingos that fringe the estuary.
 In the afternoon we arrive in Swakopmund, Namibia's prime beach destination.

 The rest of the afternoon and the following morning is free for you to explore this quaint town with its German colonial influence and participate in some of the numerous optional activities (own expense) available here.
 Optional activities in and around Swakopmund, include sandboarding, skydiving, kayaking, dolphin-watching boat trips, hot air ballooning or scenic flights over the expansive desert dunes.

 Enjoy dinner at one of the great local restaurants (own expense).
-Accommodation is a guesthouse in Swakopmund.
+Accommodation is a centrally located hotel in Swakopmund.